data354/ds54/cluster/rke2/README.md

 ## **Configuration**

-To display time taken for tasks when running ansible-playbook, copy and paste the following content in the file `/etc/ansible/ansible.cfg`
+To display time taken for tasks when running ansible-playbook, copy and paste the following content in the file by using `sudo nano -m /etc/ansible/ansible.cfg`

 ```bash
 [defaults]